nccgroup/Sniffle/README.md

 Once the plugin has been installed, restart Wireshark or choose *Capture* > *Refresh Interfaces* to enable the Sniffle interface.

 As an alternative to copying files into the extcap folder, on Unix systems you can place a single symbolic link in the extcap folder pointing to a copy of the plugin script stored elsewhere:

 ```
 ln -s ~/sniffle/python_cli/sniffle_extcap.py ~/.config/wireshark/extcap
 ```
+### _A Note about Wireshark Crashes on Windows_

+Recent versions of Wireshark for Windows (as of at least version 3.4.9, c.
+Oct 2021) will crash whenever capturing is stopped while there are multiple extcap plugins installed.
+This bug is unrelated Sniffle and the Sniffle extcap plugin.
+Until this is fixed by the Wireshark team, users of Sniffle are recommended to uninstall any other extcap plugins they may have on their systems.